Outisal/Single_record_accounting/README.md

 * The user can view sales and costs in a list view that has all the required fieds for the income statement.
 * The user can open the invoice in pdf format from the corresponding sales row.

-You can create the database tables by running the following command in the application folder:
+You can create the database tables and insert seed data by running the following commands in the application folder:
 ```
-psql < schema.sql
+chmod u+x initialize.sh
+./initialize.sh
 ```